The Early School at a Glance

 - YCP—7:30am–5:30pm (parents may drop off by 7:30am and can pick up any time after noon)

 - Preschool—7:00am–5:30pm (parents may drop off by 7:00am and can pick up any time after noon)

 - Sky Room—1:7

 - One of the first preschools in Hawaii to be accredited by NAEYC

-- Year-round school operation (high quality in-school child care is offered at cost for both Christmas and Spring breaks; there is also a one-week break in August for the faculty/staff retreat and workshops to prepare for the new school year)
+- Year-round school operation (high quality in-school child care is offered at cost for both Christmas and Spring breaks; there is also a two-week break in July for the faculty/staff retreat and workshops to prepare for the new school year)

 - Hours suited to busy families (single tuition includes full-day program)